web3/web3.js/docs/docs/guides/getting_started.md

 -    Using native BigInt instead of large BigNumber libraries
 -    More efficient ABI Encoder & Decoder
 -    Custom Output formatters
--    Incompliance with Eth EL API
+-    In compliance with Eth EL API

 ### Installation